In case you missed the Introduction/Basic Advanced Stats Guide, check it out here.

 Hockey Viz: This entire website is a treasure trove of graphs and information.
 It’s run by Micah Blake McCurdy (the inventor of score/venue adjustment), and it has quick and easy-to-grasp diagrams on nearly ever term talked about today.

 I’d suggest starting on the how-to page.
-It explains what each of the graphs means in fairly straightforward terms.
+It explains what each of the graphs mean in fairly straight-forward terms.
 After that, each team has overall data and links to each player’s individual year and career visualizations.

 Game Score: Developed by Dom Luszczyszyn, Game Score is the hockey version of a basketball stat under the same name.
 He weighted goals, assists, shots, penalties, faceoffs, Corsi, and on-ice goals for/against, then added them up to provide a ranking for figuring out who had the best game that night.